zubair20/Fashion-Class-Classification/README.md

 # Fashion-Class-Classification

-This project is an example of Convolutional Neural Networks.
+This project is an implementation of Convolutional Neural Networks.

 How to run this code?
 1) Download the notebook file from this github repository.